tonipohl/PowerPlatformGovernance/README.md

 ## Backup and Restore Flows

-Update August 2022: Find a Backup1Flow and Restore1Flow in the (./Flows) directory.
+Update August 2022: Find a Backup1Flow and Restore1Flow in the [Flows](./Flows) directory.
 These flows allow to create a backup of a flow to a SharePoint document library and to restore the saved flow in the same environment if needed with the restore flow.

-See more at the article at (https://blog.atwork.at/post/backup-and-restore-a-flow-with-another-flow).
+For more information, see the article at [blog.atwork.at](https://blog.atwork.at/post/backup-and-restore-a-flow-with-another-flow).

 ## Use PowerShell for Power Apps and Power Automate